“Called by Christ and led by the Spirit, we strive to grow in faith, proclaim the Gospel and share God’s blessings.” – Redeemer’s Mission Statement

 Service is central at Redeemer.
 We are well-known in the community for hosting the county’s homeless shelter (PADS) Saturdays May-September.
 We also support both ELCA ministries and local services.
 ELCA World Hunger, Lutheran World Relief, and Lutheran Social Services of Illinois are all our ministry partners.
 We also work with HCS Family Services, Love Christian Clearinghouse, Holy Family School, and Bishop Anderson House.
 Our active Mission Team plans hands on projects as well.
 We sponsor annual trips to Feed My Staving Children, gather holiday gifts for needy children and seniors, collect paper goods for HCS Family Services, and rake leaves for local seniors, among other projects.

-In 2018 we hope to break ground on a $1.3M renovation.
+In October 2019 we completed $1.4M renovation.
 We hope our work Renewing Redeemer will help us continue our legacy as church that welcomes all.
 Indeed, we still hope to be a church that speaks “Our Fathers’ (and Mothers’) Faith in Our Children’s Language.”

 We give thanks for all that have gone before and look with hope to a bright future!